-West Bromwich Albion v Watford
+Sarr nets from own half as Watford draw at Baggies

 Post update

-Emmanuel Dennis (Watford) wins a free kick on the left wing.
+Dara O'Shea (West Bromwich Albion) wins a free kick in the defensive half.

 Post update